-The accompanying financial statements have been prepared by Mackenzie Financial Corporation, as Manager of Mackenzie FuturePath Canadian Core Fund (the "Fund").
+The accompanying financial statements have been prepared by Mackenzie Financial Corporation, as Manager of Mackenzie FuturePath Global Core Plus Bond Fund (the "Fund").
 The Manager is responsible for the integrity, objectivity and reliability of the data presented.
 This responsibility includes selecting appropriate accounting principles and making judgments and estimates consistent with IFRS Accounting Standards.
 The Manager is also responsible for the development of internal controls over the financial reporting process, which are designed to provide reasonable assurance that relevant and reliable financial information is produced.

 The Board of Directors (the "Board") of Mackenzie Financial Corporation is responsible for reviewing and approving the financial statements and overseeing the Manager's performance of its financial reporting responsibilities.
-The Board meets regularly with the Manager, internal auditors and external auditors to discuss internal controls over the financial reporting process, auditing matters and financial reporting issues.
+The Board meets regularly with senior representatives of the Manager and auditors to discuss internal controls over the financial reporting process, auditing matters and financial reporting issues.